Jikstra/serial2midi/README.md

 # Serial2MIDI

 This CLI tool allows you to "convert" your serial device to virtual midi device.
 It also supports sending midi back to the serial device.
 You can use this tool with ALSA & Jack.
+This tool is handy with micro controller like arduino uno/mega which don't support USB Midi.

 # Install